peterkeres/weather_station_csu/README.md

 in short, we wanted to create instructions so others could create there own mesonet and an accompanying website to view the weather data being recorded.

 # Publishing
-Our work is being published by [Springer publishing](https://www.springerpub.com/) ~~and is being presented at the [2020 AINA International Conference](http://voyager.ce.fit.ac.jp/conf/aina/2020/) in Caserta, Italy on april 15.~~
+Our work is being published by [Springer publishing](http://link-springer-com-443.webvpn.fjmu.edu.cn/chapter/10.1007%2F978-3-030-44038-1_3) ~~and is being presented at the [2020 AINA International Conference](http://voyager.ce.fit.ac.jp/conf/aina/2020/) in Caserta, Italy on april 15.~~

-for your convince, i provided a link to the published work: [Published Work](published_work.pdf)
+For your convince, i provided a link to the published work: [Published Work](Resources/published_work.pdf)

 ## Covid-19 update:
 Due to the Covid-19 outbreak, the AINA 2020 conference has been canceled.
 The paper is still being published by Springer publishing.